 2. Using ‘Go To Special’ Feature to Delete Excel Blank Cells

-- Select the whole range containing blank cells at first.
+- Firstly, select the whole range containing blank cells at first.

-- Then from the Find & Select drop-down click ‘Go To Special’
+- Thirdly, from the Find & Select drop-down click ‘Go To Special’

-- We can see a small window pops up.
+- Consequently, we can see a small window pops up.

 - Here we can see all the selected adjacent & non-adjacent blank cells.